This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Some Injection Laser Structures”.

 Explanation: The current flow is realized by implanting the region outside strip with protons.
 This implantation makes the laser highly resistive and gives superior thermal properties due to absence of silicon dioxide layer.

-2. The strip width of injection laser is
+2. What is the strip width of injection laser?

 a) 12 μm

 c) Less than 10 μm